 The Mercedes-Benz 300 SL is one of those classic automobiles that was ahead of its time.
 With features like the tiny speedometer, ‘space-age’ tubular construction and those memorable gull wing doors, it stood out from the other cars of the 50s.
 Karl Baisch even designed custom luggage just for the car.

-When I visited Europe in 2017, I specifically went to the Mercedes museum in Stuttgart, Germany just to see a pristine 300 SL in person:
+In 2017, I specifically went to the Mercedes museum in Stuttgart, Germany just to see a pristine 300 SL in person (above).

-Now, Eaglemoss has introduced this 1:8 scale Mercedes-Benz 300 SL model and I knew I had to build it.
+Now, Eaglemoss has introduced their 1:8 scale Mercedes-Benz 300 SL Gullwing partwork model and I knew I had to build it.
 This is my third partworks and I hope you enjoy the process as much as I will.

 The 1:8 scale Mercedes-Benz 300 SL has the following features: